Basez/Agnostik-Engine/README.md

 # Installation Guide Windows

-- Install Visual C++ Redistributable for Visual Studio 2015: https://www.microsoft.com/en-us/download/details.aspx?id=48145
+- Install Visual C++ Redistributable for Visual Studio 2015 (located in the dependencies folder)
 - Download & run Cygwin64 package manager;
 	- Include all g++ (C++ only) compilers during the installation process; they are located under DEVIL
 	- Click continue and let it install the packages.